Matthew-Abernathy/Matthew_Abernathy.github.io/everything-else.md

 Things I do, including research, academic course projects, and miscellaneous interests.

 ## [Blog][blog]
-Nothing too technical, by and about myself
+Nothing too technical, by and about myself.

 {%comment%}
 ## [Stuff I Use][stuff-i-use]